Introduction To Management

 In current technology friendly scenario there are several technical advancements which can get better the team performance at City College.
 The contribution of technology in City Collage can largely reduce the individual efforts while improving the overall performance.
 By the involvement of technology the communication process within the organization can be improved.
 Mr. Wakefield can easily communicate essential information with its staff members in a safe mode by means of technical advancements like e-mail (Kandula, 2006).
 The improvements in the teaching methodology can also ensure by the company people if they have technologically enabled class rooms.
 Mr. Wakefield can make the environment of knowledge transfer and knowledge share as well if technological development is taking place within the college.
 The teams can make easy connectivity with each other and it could be beneficial for team to perform better.

 Thus, after undertaking this report it can be stated that there is range of considerations needed to be made by Mr. Wakefield to make sure the effectiveness of their employees during the key change in administration.
 The recommendations provided in this report can largely assist him in ensuring a sound managerial performance at City College.
+Instant Assignment Help provides Dissertation help to the students of the UK for scoring top grades in their academics.

 - Chikwe, A. C. 2009.
 The impact of employee turnover: The case of leisure, tourism and hospitality industry.
 Consortium Journal of Hospitality & Tourism.